seananderson/phd/introduction.md

 financial returns are heavy tailed.
-Second, the consequences to portfolio optimization of assuming normal-tailed returns when they are heavy tailed can have dramatic consequences for risk forecasts and hence portfolio investment decisions (REF).
-For example, normal tailed returns would not allow for the stock market crash of 2008, but we know that events this extreme are not only possible, they have happened with surprising frequency in the last 100 years REF?.
+Second, the consequences to portfolio optimization of assuming normal-tailed returns when they are heavy tailed can have dramatic consequences for risk forecasts and hence portfolio investment decisions [@rachev2008].
+For example, normal tailed returns would not allow for the stock market crash of 2008, but we know that events this extreme are not only possible, they have happened with surprising frequency in the last 100 years [@sornette2009].

 @taleb2007 wrote about the concept of heavy-tailed events in detail.
 He coined the term 'black swan' to refer to rare events with large impact that are